-Persons aged sixty or above may enroll in regular courses at Southern Wesleyan University at no cost, on a space-available basis.
+Persons aged sixty or above may enroll in regular courses at Southern Wesleyan University at no cost as a GATEWAY TO LEARNING student on a space-available basis.
 If credit is desired, a \$5.00 per hour recording fee will be charged.
 Specific course fees (for example, laboratory, private lessons) will be charged.